Gomphichis macbridei C.Schweinf. 1941

 Flower Size .4" [1 cm]

-Found in Ecuador and Peru high up in the Andes as a large sized, cold growing terrestrial with a basal, rosulate, 6 to 7, linear-oblong, acute leaves that blooms in the spring on a terminal, erect, glabrous below, densely tomentose above, 36" [90 cm] long, rachis 8" [20 cm] long, plicate, loosely many flowered inflorescence with lanceolate, acuminate floral bracts and carrying densely pubescent externally flowers.
+Found in Ecuador and Huianuco department of Peru high up in the Andes on grassy slopes at elevations around 1800 to 1900 meters as a large sized, cold growing terrestrial with a basal, rosulate, 6 to 7, linear-oblong, acute leaves that blooms in the spring on a terminal, erect, glabrous below, densely tomentose above, 36" [90 cm] long, rachis 7.2 to 8" [18 to 20 cm] long, plicate, loosely many flowered inflorescence with lanceolate, acuminate, about as long as the flowers floral bracts and carrying densely pubescent externally flowers.

 Synonyms Stenoptera macbridei (C.Schweinf.)
 L.O.Williams 1942